A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Smoothing geodesics embedding

-that estimates the \emph{smooth geodesic}.
+which is called the \emph{smooth geodesic}.
 In numerical implementations, the order $\theta+1$ of the spline $\hat{f}$ should be less than number of points $m$ in the geodesic \cite{de1972calculating}.

-Choosing the order of the spline is challenging, since while a spline with some specified order might perfectly fit the data (and thereby over-fit the noise in the data), another spline with a different order might only fit the data weakly.
-The length of the fitted spline between two points is defined as the manifold distance between those two points, thus either an over-fitted or under-fitted spline might provide an incorrect manifold distance.
-To overcome this problem, we introduce the spline threshold (in percentage) which allows the maximum length of a spline that can yield beyond the length of the geodesic.
-We treat the geodesic distance as the default manifold distance between two points.
-If the length of a spline with a specific order exceeds this limit, SGE reduces the order of the spline to the next level until the length of the spline satisfies the threshold or reaches the default length of the geodesic distance.
-It is worthwhile to try a spline fit with a lower order when a higher order spline fails numerically.
+Choosing the order of a spline $\theta$ is challenging, since while a spline with some specified order might perfectly fits the data, another spline with a different order might weakly fits the data.
+The length of the fitted spline between two points is defined as the manifold distance between those two points, thus an over-fitted spline might provide an incorrect manifold distance.
+To overcome this problem, we introduce the spline threshold $\nu$ (in percentage) which allows the maximum length of a spline that can yield beyond the length of the corresponding geodesic.
+If the length of a spline with a specific order exceeds this limit, SGE keeps on reducing the order of the spline by one unit until the length of the new spline satisfies the threshold.
+If non of the orders satisfy the threshold, then SGE assumes the manifold distance is the default distance which is defined to be the geodesic distance.
+We opt for this procedure, as it is worthwhile to fit a spline with a lower order when a higher order spline fails numerically.
+Choosing the order of the smoothing spline can also be considered as a trial and error process.
+For the simplicity, we choose the order here by using the threshold percentage $\nu$.
+Again for the simplicity, we start by fitting a cubic smoothing spline over the points on a given geodesic and then reduce the order if the length doesn't meet the threshold.
+Cubic smoothing splines emphasize smoothness while involving a low fitting error.
+We empirically observed that over-fitting occurs very rarely in SGE, thus most of the geodesics were fitted with cubic smoothing splines.

-We present below our procedure of choosing the order of a given spline under three main cases (1, 2, and 3) and sub-cases (a, b, \dots):
+Bellow we present our procedure of choosing the order of a spline, fitting points $\big\{\bs{y}_k\vert k=1 \dots, m\big\}$ on a geodesic, under three main cases (1, 2, and 3) and some sub-cases (a, b, \dots):

 \begin{itemize} \item \textbf{Case--1} If $m\ge4$: \begin{itemize} \item \textbf{Case--a:} we first fit the points in the geodesic with a cubic smoothing spline $\hat{\bs{f}}(z)$ where $z\in[0,1]$ according to Eqn.~(\ref{eqn:spline}) and Eqn.~(\ref{eqn:dspline}).
 Note that, a cubic smoothing spline is represented by $\theta=2$ in Eqn.~(\ref{eqn:spline}).
 We discretize this spline into $h$ segments $z_{k_1}=(k_1-1)/(h-1); k_1=1,\dots, h$ and compute the length,